 Read the latest news from the Yale Cultural Ambassadors Program to learn more.

 An innovative study conducted in partnership with Black churches highlights the need for additional outreach and education to reduce colorectal cancer screening disparities in Black communities.
 Researchers will apply lessons learned to develop community-based interventions that target disparities in an upcoming study.
 Read more

 - Understanding and Alleviating Barriers to COVID-19 Testing

 The nation’s underserved and vulnerable populations need accurate, fast, widely accessible COVID-19 testing to safely return to normal life.
 To meet that need, the NIH RADx initiative is speeding the development and use of innovative COVID-19 testing technologies.
 RADx is exploring new uses of existing technologies and moving more advanced diagnostic technologies swiftly and safely through development and into widespread community use.
-The NIH RADx Underserved Populations (RADx-UP) program is funding six CTSA Program hubs to gain a better understanding of, and alleviate barriers to, COVID-19 testing and to reduce the burden of the disease among underserved and vulnerable populations.
+The NIH RADx Underserved Populations (RADx-UP) program is funding six CTSA Program institutions to gain a better understanding of, and alleviate barriers to, COVID-19 testing and to reduce the burden of the disease among underserved and vulnerable populations.
 Find out how RADx is bringing COVID-19 testing options to life faster.
 Read more

 - Raising Awareness and Educating About COVID-19